Haki Zetu

 Haki Zetu: ESC Rights in Practice

-The Haki Zetu handbook series is a practical toolkit for local NGOs and CBOs working with communities to realise their economic, social and cultural rights.
-This toolkit aims to support local activists and development workers who use a rights-based approach to tackle economic and social problems.
+The Haki Zetu handbook series is a practical toolkit for local NGOs and CBOs working with communities to realize their economic, social and cultural rights.
+It aims to support activists and professionals who use a rights-based approach to tackle economic and social problems.

 Haki Zetu | The Right to Adequate Housing

-The Lees ook: Download The Right to Adequate Housing assists NGOs and CBOs to monitor laws and policies around housing and shelter, to monitor evictions, and slum upgrading projects.
+The Housing booklet assists NGOs and CBOs to monitor laws and policies around housing and shelter, to monitor evictions, and slum upgrading projects.

 Haki Zetu | The Right to Adequate Food

-The Lees ook: Download The Right to Adequate Food explains the right to be free from hunger, access to land and water, trade, nutrition, and provides tools to monitor access to adequate food, to productive land and resources, the impact of agribusiness, nutrition and Social Cash Transfers.
+The Food booklet explains the right to access land and water, trade, nutrition, and the right to be free from hunger.
+Tools to monitor access to adequate food, productive land and resources are included as well as the impact of agribusiness and social cash transfers.
 This booklet is co-published with FIAN.

 Haki Zetu | The Right to Adequate Water and Sanitation

-The Lees ook: Download The Right to Adequate Water and Sanitation provides information and guidelines to monitor the right to water for drinking, cooking and washing, and the right to sanitation and hygiene, with specific attention to informal settlements and women’s rights to water and sanitation.
+The Water and Sanitation booklet addresses the right to water for drinking, cooking and washing, and the right to sanitation and hygiene, with specific attention to informal settlements and women’s rights.
 This booklet is co-published with COHRE.

 Haki Zetu | The Right to Health

-The Lees ook: Download The Right to Health explains about health systems, facilities, goods and services, sexual and reproductive health rights, mental health, healthy natural and workplace environments, prevention, treatment and control of diseases.
-It gives guidelines for awareness-raising, monitoring facilities, goods and services, monitoring underlying determinants, and specific actions for sub-topics.
+The Health booklet explains about health systems, facilities, goods and services, sexual and reproductive health rights, mental health, healthy natural and workplace environments, prevention, treatment and control of diseases.
+It gives guidelines for awareness-raising, monitoring facilities, goods and services and monitoring underlying determinants.
+It also includes specific actions for sub-topics.

 Haki Zetu | The Right to Education

-The Lees ook: Download The Right to Education assists NGOs and CBOs to monitor free and compulsory primary education, availability, accessibility, acceptability and adaptability of education (the 4As), standards of teaching and school governance.
+The Education booklet assists NGOs and community-based organizations to monitor the right to free and compulsory primary education including its availability, accessibility, acceptability and adaptability of education (the 4As), standards of teaching and school governance.
 This booklet is co-published with ActionAid’s Right to Education project.

 Haki Zetu | The Right to Work and Livelihoods

-This Lees ook: Download The Right to Work and Livelihoods (and the right to be protected from forced labour, debt bondage and child labour), protection against unemployment and promotion of ‘decent work’, the right to form and join trade unions, cooperatives or other workers’ associations, and just and favourable conditions of work.
-As the majority of Africans are self-employed in farm work and the informal sector, the booklet provides the perspective of work as a means of livelihood, and how informal workers can also claim protection from deprivation of their means of livelihood, rights to organise and to just and favourable conditions of work.
+This booklet deals with the right to work.
+This includes free choice of work – and the right to be protected from forced labor, debt bondage and child labor.
+It also encompasses protection against unemployment and promotion of “decent work”, the right to form and join trade unions, cooperatives or other workers’ associations, and just and favorable conditions of work.
+As a large part of the population on the African continent is self-employed or working in the informal sector, the booklet defines work as a means of livelihood, and addresses ways informal workers can claim protection from deprivation of their means of livelihood as well as rights to organize and to just and favorable conditions of work.

-Land conflicts, “land grabbing” and women’s limited access to land are major problems in Africa.
-In these processes, human rights are often trampled upon.
-Though land rights are not enshrined in human rights treaties, human rights standards can be called upon to address these violations.
-Lees ook: Download Land and Human Rights indicates which rights and mechanisms are available, and how local activists and organisations can defend these rights, monitor land policies and violations, advocate, campaign and seek redress.
+Human rights are often trampled upon in land conflicts, “land grabbing” and women’s limited access to land.
+Though land rights are not enshrined in human rights treaties, human rights standards can be called upon to address them.
+This booklet Indicates which rights and mechanisms are available, and how local activists and organizations can defend and monitor them as well as advocate, campaign and seek redress for victims.